parrt/msds692/hw/recommender.md

 ### AWS

-As part of your submission, you must launch a Linux instanceBig enough to hold the 300-vectors  at Amazon and install your software + necessary data.
+As part of your submission, you must launch a Linux instance big enough to hold the 300-vectors  at Amazon and install your software + necessary data.
 Then launch your server and keep it running for the duration of our grading period.
 We will notify you when it's okay to terminate that instance.
 Choose a server that is only about 5 cents per hour (either medium or large; not sure).

 Here is how I launch my server on AWS (see above) or locally: